rothsandro/eleventy-notes/Notes/Callouts.md

 ## Foldable callouts

-You can create foldable callouts, which can be expanded or collapsed by the reader.
-This feature is particularly useful when dealing with large amounts of information that you want to keep organized and easy to navigate.

-To create a foldable callout, add a plus `+` or a minus `-` directly after the callout type.
-A plus sign (`+`) will make the callout expanded by default, while a minus sign (`-`) will make it collapsed by default.
+You can create foldable callouts that can be expanded or collapsed.
+Add a plus `+` or a minus `-` after the callout type.
+A plus sign makes it expanded by default, a minus sign makes it collapsed.

 ```md
 > [!info]- Callouts are foldable